Chriskeno/john-baskerville/readme.md

 John Baskerville Project
 ========================

-Each week we will build on this project as we take ypu through HTML and CSS.
+Each week we will build on this project as we take you through HTML and CSS.
 This exercise is part of the [IXD Belfast] (http://ixdbelfast.org) module - IXD101

 #Part 01 HTML